Yan Rachinsky

 Yan Zbignevich Rachinsky (Ян Збигневич Рачинский, also spelt Jan Raczynski, born 6 December 1958 in Moscow, USSR) is a Russian human rights activist, programmer and mathematician.

 He has been a human rights activist since the late 1980s when he first became involved in the work and activities of Memorial, a human rights organization examining the crimes of Stalin's regime.
 When the long-serving chairman of International Memorial, Arseny Roginsky, died in 2018, the board elected Rachinsky as his successor.

-When Memorial was awarded the Nobel Peace Prize in 2022, Rachnisky received the prize on behalf of Memorial and also gave the Nobel Lecture.
+Memorial was awarded the Nobel Peace Prize in 2022, and Rachinsky received the prize on its behalf.

 Family

-Rachinsky's grandfather Sigismund Raczynski was Polish; his grandmother Rebecca (Rivka) Fyalka (1888-1975) was a prominent member of the Socialist Revolutionary Party.
+Rachinsky's grandfather Sigismund Raczyński was Polish; his grandmother Rebecca (Rivka) Fyalka (1888-1975) was a prominent member of the Socialist Revolutionary Party.
 She was sentenced to 13 years "hard labour" (katorga) by a field tribunal after the 1905 Revolution.
 She began her sentence in 1907 in Buryatia (east Siberia) and was sent into permanent exile in 1910.
 She escaped and after the February 1917 Revolution was elected to the Soviet of Workers and Soldiers Deputies in Svobodny (Amur Region).